What Is a Ganglion Cyst?

 How Common Are Ganglion Cysts in India?

-The most common symptoms of a ganglion cyst depend on the size and position of the cyst.
-Your doctor will also check whether it's compressing any surrounding nerve fibres.
-Common symptoms include:
+The symptoms of a ganglion cyst depend on the size and position of the cyst, as well as whether it compresses any surrounding nerve fibres.
+Its early and advanced symptoms are listed below:

 What Causes a Ganglion Cyst?